 Well, when I started writing, I wasn’t sure I wanted to write an urban fantasy.
 First, as any publisher will tell you, it’s an oversaturated market.
 It’s not that I think you shouldn’t write about something just because other people have written about it before, but I didn’t want to just be another identical entry in the crowded field.
 So I promised myself that I would never write an urban fantasy unless I could come up with an idea I hadn’t seen before.
 No one was more surprised than me when I actually did.

 (Note my careful phrasing: an idea I hadn’t seen before.
-I’ve never claimed to be the first person to think of a null character – after I’d written Dead Spots someone pointed out that the X-Men character Leech is a lot like Scarlett.)
+I’ve never claimed to be the first person to think of a null character – after I’d written Dead Spots someone pointed out that the X-Men character Leech is a lot like Scarlett.
+I have also heard about similarities to Gail Carringer’s series.
+I have never read those books, and because I’ve heard the comparisons, I probably never will.)

 If magical creatures stay away from each other, why doesn’t Scarlett apply?
 Are nulls a 4th branch?